lewesche/MNIST-Machine-Learning-Experimentation/README.md

 The link above also hosts the classification challenge, where the final classification results of each network architecture under test were submitted and scored.
 #
-Refer to the PDF documentation for details on methods and results.
+Refer to the PDF documentation for details on methods, theory, and results.